TREE STATE OF EMERGENCY HAS BEEN ISSUED

 Q: What do I do if a right-of-way (City) tree or limb falls on my house or car?

 A: Contact your insurance company to get the debris off of your car or home.
-After the debris is removed from your car or house, contact us and Forestry will remove it.
+After the debris is removed from your property and staged along the right-of-way curb, contact us and Forestry will remove it.
 Please take pictures of any damage.

 Q: What do I do if right-of-way (City) limb or debris is in my yard?